-In the event that you ever misplace or lose your tax information from years past, all hope is not lost of recovery.
+If you ever misplace or lose your tax information from years past, recovery is possible.

-You may need your back tax information for any number of reasons, including personal reasons, getting audited, or as proof for any number of new credit applications.
+You may need previous tax information for any number of reasons, including personal reasons, getting audited, or as proof for any number of new credit applications.